Notsurejr/Constellation/README.md

 Constellation is a *client*: it has no AI of its own.
 It wraps your API key and steers, formats, and remembers your conversations with GLM.
 Your key and your chats stay on your computer.

+Yes this is all AI generated code, I don't know how to code.
+What do you want from me?

 > Pair this with [`BUILD_SPEC.md`](./BUILD_SPEC.md) for the full technical/architecture reference.
 This README is the plain-English user guide.

 ---